People's Alliance of New Brunswick

-The People's Alliance of New Brunswick (PANB) is a provincial political party in the Canadian province of New Brunswick.
+The People's Alliance of New Brunswick (PANB) was a provincial political party in the Canadian province of New Brunswick.
+It was formed in 2010.
+The party has been described as being right-wing populist.
 In the 2018 election, the party won three seats in the provincial legislature for the first time since its founding.
 The party advocated for "common sense" government and the abolition of the Office of the Commissioner of Official Languages, with a transfer of that office's responsibilities to the office of the provincial ombudsman.
 The party's platform has been described as "a mixture of economic conservatism, rural populism and opposition to some aspects of official bilingualism and duality".

 History

 The People's Alliance Party of New Brunswick was created in the spring of 2010 amidst opposition to the provincial government's plan to sell NB Power to Hydro-Québec, and was officially registered on June 9, 2010.

 In the provincial election held on September 27, 2010, the party aimed to run as many candidates as possible.
 It nominated 14, none of whom were elected.
 The party won 4,365 votes in those ridings.

-Kris Austin, a former interdenominational minister and candidate for the PC Party nomination in the Grand Lake-Gagetown riding, was leader from 2010 to 2022.
+Kris Austin, a former interdenominational minister and candidate for the Progressive Conservative Party nomination in the Grand Lake-Gagetown riding, was leader from 2010 to 2022.
 He was the Deputy Mayor of Minto from 2012 to 2016.